Ice Begins to allow Put-in-Bay Fishing

-There were noticeable numbers of dying fish floundering near the ice’s surface and in many cases, coming up through the ice fishermen’s holes.
+There were noticeable numbers of dying fish floundering near the ice’s surface and, in many cases, coming up through the ice fishermen’s holes.
 They are so lethargic they can be easily caught with a minnow net or by hand.
 Not unexpectedly, these were confirmed to be Eastern gizzard shad, named for the prominent gizzard they use for grinding algae.

-Mainly, shad are a warmer water species which do not tolerate water below the lower 40-degree range.
+Mainly, shad are a warmer water species that do not tolerate water below the lower 40-degree range.
 As the temperature drops further, over 90% die off from cold stress.
-Luckily, the surviving adults, which can grow to sixteen inches in Lake Erie, are extremely prolific, spawning several times throughout the spring and summer.
-In many larval fish samples, over 80% of the larval fish species collected in the nearshore areas, rivers and marshes of Western Lake Erie are gizzard shad.
+Luckily, the surviving adults, which can grow to sixteen inches in Lake Erie, are incredibly prolific, spawning several times in spring and summer.
+In many larval fish samples, over 80% of the larval fish species collected in the nearshore areas, rivers, and marshes of Western Lake Erie are gizzard shad.

 Huge schools of shad in these areas attract several species of gulls and diving ducks, which provide superb bird-watching opportunities.
-But, when shad migrate up an intake of a power plant, their numbers can be so overwhelming that they can clog the water pumps and shut down the facility.
+But, when shad migrating up a power plant’s intake, their numbers can be so overwhelming that they can clog the water pumps and shut down the facility.
 With the rapid onset of winter, after a very mild autumn, they may have gotten caught by surprise as they enjoyed the abundant algae supply in the open waters of the lake.

 They couldn’t seek the warm water before the cold stress began to take its toll.
 Speculation among many of the Put-in-Bay Fishing members suggests the slow walleye fishing is a result of all of the shad in the area.